Warrant (German band)

-Warrant is a German speed metal band formed in 1983 in Düsseldorf.
-The band's members were Jörg Juraschek (vocals and bass), Thomas Klein (guitar), Oliver May (guitar) and Lothar Wieners (drums).
-Also Thomas Franke played all drums in 1985 studio recordings of both EP and LP and in 1999 recordings as well.
+Warrant is a German speed metal band.
+It was formed in Düsseldorf in 1983 by Jörg Juraschek (vocals, bass), Thomas Klein (guitar) and Lothar Wieners (drums).

 They went on tour with Warlock in 1985, after releasing an EP and an LP.
 The band soon split up.

-In 1999, the band briefly reunited and recorded two new songs.
+In 1999, they briefly reunited and recorded two new songs.
 Both of Warrant's albums were reissued on a single disc in 2000 with the new tracks included.
 In August 2010, Pure Steel Records announced the re-release of the albums.

+In October 2014, after a break that lasted almost 30 years, Warrant released their third studio album, Metal Bridge.